 Every child deserves the best possible start in life and support to fulfill their potential.
 A child's experience in the early years has a major impact on their future life chances.
-A secure, safe and happy childhood is important in it's own right, and it provides the foundation for children to make the most of their abilities and talents as they grow up.
+A secure, safe and happy childhood is important.
+It provides a foundation for children to make the most of their abilities and talents as they grow up.